What is SEO and How it Works? [Ultimate Guide 2021]

 What is SEO?

 In the present era, websites are on the stage of necessity.
-To create a website of your own is an easy task, and it is even more comfortable if you are making it on WordPress.
+To create a blog or website of your own is an easy task, and it is even more flexible if you are making it on WordPress.
 What else do you think is essential apart from designing and setting up your website?
 The answer is Search Engine Optimization.
-You must be thinking about what SEO is?
+You must be thinking about what is SEO and how it works?

 Search Engine Optimization (SEO) is the most important, or you can say the essential need for a website ranking.
 Hearing this might make you think of it as the toughest part.
 But the answer is NO. Nothing is impossible in this world if you have the right guidance.

 I hope you guys are well aware of SEO meaning.
 In addition to the SEO definition, this article consists of everything you need to know about Search Engine Optimization starting from the basic SEO terminologies to the importance of SEO.